Letter #42 - 2005

 Dear viewer,

-We appreciate very much for your excellent information!
 We hope you can send us your source for verification purposes.

 Thank you for visiting us,